WWE News: Ric Flair Has Not Died Or Been Declared ‘Brain Dead’ After Hospitalization

 As soon as the news broke that Flair was going to the hospital, a lot of different rumors started flying and there was a good bit of misinformation.
 The situation on Thursday morning was originally said to be “very serious,” but then, there were accounts coming out that Flair went in for a planned surgery.

 As is usually the case with social media, a number of false reports end up being created and passed around before people seek the truth.
-Some posts on Twitter and Facebook state that Ric Flair died, but those are most certainly aren’t true.
+Some posts on Twitter and Facebook state that Ric Flair died, but those most certainly aren’t true.

 One article from a website called LFR Solutions reported that Flair was actually declared “brain dead” after his trip to the hospital.
 That article has been passed around and shared quite often, but it is absolutely and positively not true.